pierrebai/dak/any_op/Readme.md

    }
    ```

-The fact that it is templated over `SELECTOR` and `OP_FUNC` allows
+We template `get_ops` with `SELECTOR` and `OP_FUNC` parameters
-the operation to be overloaded for different numbers of arguments.
+to allow the operation to be overloaded for different numbers
+of arguments if desired.

 ## Making Up Your Op

 The `make<>::op` function is a template taking a concrete overload
-for concrete types, wraps it into the internal function signature
+implementation for concrete types.
+It wraps the given implementation
+to conform to the internal function signature and then registers it.
-and registers it.
-The wrapping takes care of converting the `std::any`
-arguments to the concrete types.
+The wrapping takes care of converting the `std::any` arguments to the
+concrete types of the overload.
 This is safe, since the concrete
 overload for these concrete types is only ever called when the types
 match.
-This is where the optional extra selection types may be given
+The `make<>::op` templated function is where the optional extra
-as the `EXTRA_SELECTORS` template arguments.
+selection types may be given.
+They are named `EXTRA_SELECTORS`.

    ```C++
    template <class...
 EXTRA_SELECTORS>